 "Charlie and Annie, say goodbye to Bill; he'll be gone by the time you're home."

 Bill Weasley tried not to show that he had a lump in his throat when his mother said this.
 His brother Charlie and his sister Annie were standing uncertainly by the front door with their rucksacks, waiting to dash out to the school bus when it came.
-Charlie, who was nearly nine and starting his sixth year at the village school in Hogsmeade, tried to look manly about the goodbye, but the previous night as they lay in their beds in the bedroom they shared, Charlie had confided that he was going to miss Bill, and that he was more than a little scared to be the big brother.
+Charlie, who was nearly nine and starting his sixth year at the village school in Hogsmeade, tried to be manly about the goodbye, but the previous night as they lay in their beds in the bedroom they shared, Charlie had confided that he was going to miss Bill and was more than a little scared to be the big brother.

 Charlie showed none of these fears now as he put on a good show, shaking his brother's hand and saying, "I'll keep Annie and Peggy in line while you're gone.
 And the garden gnomes."